 Help Your Neighbors Through the Greater Dayton Disaster Relief Fund of The Dayton Foundation

-The Greater Dayton Disaster Relief Fund was established in response to the devastation left in the wake of tornadoes that swept through Greater Dayton on May 27.
-The fund allows The Dayton Foundation to distribute funds to charitable organizations that are addressing long-term and immediate needs for our friends and neighbors affected by these storms, and assisting in rebuilding and recovery efforts in our region.
-One hundred percent of donations to the fund will be distributed to vetted nonprofit organizations that are helping others get back on their feet after catastrophic events, now and in the future.
+The Greater Dayton Disaster Relief Fund was established in response to the devastation left in the wake of tornadoes that swept through Greater Dayton on May 27, 2019.
+The fund allows The Dayton Foundation to distribute funds to charitable organizations that are addressing our community's long-term and immediate recovery and rebuilding needs.
+One hundred percent of donations to the fund will be distributed to vetted nonprofit organizations that are helping others get back on their feet this catastrophic event.

 How to Donate: